Investigating Faithfulness in Large Audio Language Models: Introduction

-There are several reasons why CoT may fail as a faithful explanation: (i) \textbf{Post-hoc reasoning}: The model may generate reasoning after it has already decided on an answer~\cite{holzinger2017needbuildexplainableai}.
-Since this reasoning does not influence the decision, it may not reflect the true internal process. (ii) \textbf{Extra test-time computation}: The performance gain may come from the extra computation allowed by generating more tokens between the question and the answer~\cite{wei2023chainofthoughtpromptingelicitsreasoning}. (iii) \textbf{Encoded reasoning in CoT}: The model may encode useful information in ways not understandable to humans.
+For text-only LLMs \cite{lanham2023measuringfaithfulnesschainofthoughtreasoning} posits three reasons why CoT may fail as a faithful explanation: (i) \textbf{Post-hoc reasoning}: The model may generate reasoning after it has already decided on an answer~\cite{holzinger2017needbuildexplainableai}.
+Since this reasoning does not influence the decision, it may not reflect the true internal process. (ii) \textbf{Extra test-time computation}: The performance gain may come from the extra computation allowed by generating more tokens between the question and the answer~\cite{wei2023chainofthoughtpromptingelicitsreasoning}. (iii) \textbf{Encoded reasoning in CoT}: The model may encode useful information (steganography) in ways not understandable to humans, that would encode the answer.
 This could involve subtle changes in wording, punctuation, or phrasing.

-Because Large Audio-Language Models (LALMs) operate on an additional data modality involving sound, it remains unclear whether empirical findings on the faithfulness of CoT representations in text-only LLMs extend to LALMs.
-In this paper, we present a faithfulness analysis of several LALMs, including Qwen2 and SALMONN.
-Our evaluation uses modified chain-of-thought (CoT) representations to test whether the semantic content of the CoT influences the model’s final predictions.
-We analyze faithfulness by systematically modifying the CoTs and observing how these changes affect model accuracy, aiming to identify potential sources of unfaithfulness.
-We find that LALMs generally produce CoTs that accurately reflect their decision process across tasks and datasets.